-The interest for multimedia databases, especially for video databases, is growing rapidly.
-The research that was first started tackling the issue of content-based image retrieval by low-level features (color, shape, and texture) and keywords, [4,6,12,35], has progressed in time towards video databases dealing with spatiotemporal and semantic features of video data [5,16,20,27,29,41].
+Interest in multimedia databases, especially video databases, is growing rapidly.
+Research that started out tackling the issue of content-based image retrieval by low-level features (color, shape, and texture) and keywords [4,6,12,35] has progressed over time to video databases dealing with spatiotemporal and semantic features of video data [5,16,20,27,29,41].
 There has also been some work on picture retrieval systems to enhance their query capabilities using the spatial relationships between objects in images [6,7].

-First attempts for supporting content-based video retrieval were initiated by applying the techniques devised for image retrieval to video databases since video can basically be regarded as a consecutive sequence of images ordered in time [12, 39].
-Some prototype systems were designed and implemented, such as VideoQ, KMED, QBIC, and OVID [5,7,12,31].
-Furthermore, querying video objects by motion properties has also been studied extensively [13,22,24,30,38].
-Some examples on using semantic properties of video data for querying video collections can be found in [1,16,18].
-Nonetheless, to the best of our knowledge, no proposal has been made thus far for a generic, application-independent Video Database Management System (VDBMS) that targets to support spatio-temporal, semantic, and low-level queries on video data in an integrated manner.
+First attempts at supporting content-based video retrieval were initiated by applying the techniques devised for image retrieval to video databases since video can basically be regarded as a consecutive sequence of images ordered in time [12,39].
+Some prototype systems were designed and implemented such as VideoQ, KMED, QBIC, and OVID [5,7,12,31].
+Furthermore, querying video objects by motion properties has e-mail: oulusoy@cs.bilkent.edu.tr also been studied extensively [13,22,24,30,38].
+Some examples of the use of semantic properties of video data for querying video collections can be found in [1,16,18].
+Nonetheless, to the best of our knowledge no proposal has been made thus far for a generic, application-independent video database management system (VDBMS) that aims to support spatiotemporal, semantic, and low-level queries on video data in an integrated manner.